sushanth-bobby/bdxyzg4/README.md

 4. Save your progress
     ```
     # After all changes.
 Commit in the monthly branch.
 When needed to merge do the following
-    git commit -m "September 2021 : Update 1 - From New Gatsby, Added 9 new posts and few updated"
+    git commit -m "October 2021 : Update 1 - Upgraded Gatsby and the starter theme + 1 New Post"
     ```

 5. DO REMEMBER : Always stay in the monthly branch